corygrunk/sea-quince/README.md

 # sea-quince
-A norns sequencer based on sequins
+Sequins based sequencer for Monome Norns.

-WIP - Need to improve the ergonomics of the knobs and buttons
+## WIP - Need to improve the ergonomics of the knobs and buttons

 enc1 - change note
 enc2 - move left/right